are pancreatic enzymes?

 Taking Pancreatic Enzymes

 The doctor may prescribe an acid-reducing medication to help improve the effectiveness of some pancreatic enzyme products.
 Acid reducing medications include proton pump inhibitors, such as esomeprazole (Nexium®) or omeprazole (Prilosec®), and H2 blockers, such as famotidine (Pepcid®), cimetidine (Tagamet®) and ranitidine (Zantac®).
+Not all pancreatic enzyme products require an acid-reducing medication for optimal activity.
+Talk to a doctor, dietitian or pharmacist for advice about whether or not an acid-reducing medication may be beneficial.

 Tips to obtain the best results from pancreatic enzymes: